Cybersecurity Careers: A Guide for Career Changers

 Financial services, advanced manufacturing, transport and logistics, healthcare and pharmaceuticals are the biggest industries in New Jersey and are each targets for cybercrime in their own way.
 Luckily, if neither of these industries interests you, you’ll be glad to know that cyber professionals are needed in every sector.

 By now, you’re fully aware of the potential for opportunity, growth and income within the cybersecurity field.
 Now it’s time to learn a bit more about our Cybersecurity Professional Bootcamp.

 If you’re someone with no experience in the field or tech in general, you can still gain valuable training as it does not require previous experience.
 You will train from day one with real cybersecurity experts who know what’s expected of professionals in today’s workforce.

 Victor Asalu, a learner in the NJIT Cybersecurity Professional Bootcamp, shares his experience:

-Throughout the Extended Course, our team of student success managers will deliver additional resources and keep you accountable, while the career services team helps you build your professional brand and prepare you for the job hunt.
+Throughout the bootcamp, our team of student success managers will deliver additional resources and keep you accountable, while the career services team helps you build your professional brand and prepare you for the job hunt.
 The program is a part-time course with night and weekend classes over the span of 10 months, so you can pursue a new career without compromising your current job.
 At the end of the course, you will have a new set of technical skills, a completed professional portfolio to showcase to employers and a Cybersecurity Certificate from one of the top polytechnic universities.